Gomaink/samp-package-manager/README.md

 # SA-MP Package Manager

-SPM is a command line development tool to get productivity developing pawn scripts for SA-MP Below is an explanation of what SPM can provide you:
+SPM is a command line development tool to get productivity developing pawn scripts for SA-MP

+--> This project was inspired by the SAMPCTL made by Southclaws. <--

+Below is an explanation of what SPM can provide you:

 - **Command-line Tools**: Inspired by NPM, SPM has the power to manage your packages/server using just the terminal, without leaving your project to download packages using a browser.